Table of Contents

 Other Travel Vaccines to Consider

 If you are visiting a country or region where chikungunya infection is a concern, chances are, other travel vaccines and malaria medication are recommended.
-Immunizations to protect against other mosquito diseases include Yellow Fever and Japanese Encephalitis.
-Food and water safety is also a top priority for travelers and the Hepatitis A and Typhoid Fever vaccines can keep you safe.
+Immunizations to protect against additional mosquito diseases include yellow fever and Japanese encephalitis.
+Food and water safety is also a top priority for travelers and the hepatitis A and typhoid fever vaccines can keep you safe.